Examinations for Candidacy

 The Qualifying Examination Committee must consist of a Committee Chair, an outside member, and at least two members of the Rhetoric faculty.
 The outside member must be a member of the Berkeley Division of the Academic Senate.
 The outside member cannot serve as the chair, and the chair may not serve as the Dissertation Committee Chair, but may serve as a Dissertation Committee Co-Chair.

 Qualifying Examination Fields

 Three fields of examination are established and supervised by members of the committee.
 The field supervisors work with the student to establish a reading list of major texts and relevant scholarship in the field, which must be submitted to the Graduate Administrative Advisor prior to the Oral Examination.

-The Oral Qualifying Examination is given by all members of the Qualifying Exam committee and tests the breadth and depth of knowledge in all three areas of specialization.
-Students who have passed the Qualifying Examination are eligible for Advancement to Candidacy for the PhD, which carries with it reduced fees and the degree of C. Phil.
-(Candidate in Philosophy).
+The Oral Qualifying Examination is given by all members of the Qualifying Exam committee and tests the breadth and depth of knowledge in all three fields.
+Students who have passed the Qualifying Examination are eligible for Advancement to Candidacy for the PhD.
 Upon successful passing of the Oral Qualifying Examination, the student should file for Application for Candidacy with the Graduate Division.